 A magnificent and brilliantly enamelled wucai 'fish' jar

 40.8cm diam.
 (2).

-Jiajing 'fish' jars of this large size, brilliantly enameled in wucai ('five colored') enamels, are arguably the most prized of all Chinese porcelains, and hold centerpiece in some of the greatest museum and private collections in the world.
+Jiajing 'fish' jars of this large size, brilliantly enamelled in wucai ('five coloured') enamels, are arguably the most prized of all Chinese porcelains, and hold centrepiece in some of the greatest museum and private collections in the world.
 In the Jiajing period, the Imperial kilns at Jingdezhen achieved a technical breakthrough in producing porcelains of such large size, and it is noteworthy that, unlike other Ming porcelains, these jars were not produced in later reigns.
-The complexity of firing jars of this large size, combined with the technical difficulty of enameling such vibrant scenes on the exterior, would have made the production of these jars a costly enterprise.
+The complexity of firing jars of this large size, combined with the technical difficulty of enamelling such vibrant scenes on the exterior, would have made the production of these jars a costly enterprise.
 The Jiajing Emperor was highly attracted to Daoism, and is known to have supported Daoist causes and demonstrated an interest in alchemy and other Daoist doctrines.
 The freedom of the fish in the water is symbolic of the happy, carefree life of a Daoist practitioner.
 As such, the motif of fish swimming in water was a popular motif in Daoist paintings.